StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * New dismissable welcome notice.
 * The premium columns are now hidden by default on Stock Central.
 * Added the "Manage Stock" option to Grouped products when ATUM is not managing the stock.
-* Display for the Grouped products the stock amount of the child product with the lowest stock.
-* Disabled the non available ATUM submenus.
+* Disabled the non-available ATUM submenus.
 * Improve Stock Central queries to adapt to product variations and grouped items.

 Fixes: